Gephyrocapsa huxleyi

 Gephyrocapsa huxleyi, also called Emiliania huxleyi, is the most abundant species of coccolithophore in modern oceans found in almost all ecosystems from the equator to sub-polar regions, and from nutrient rich upwelling zones to nutrient poor oligotrophic waters.
 It is one of thousands of different photosynthetic plankton that freely drift in the photic zone of the ocean, forming the basis of virtually all marine food webs.
 It is studied for the extensive blooms it forms in nutrient-depleted waters after the reformation of the summer thermocline.
 Like other coccolithophores, G. huxleyi is a single-celled phytoplankton covered with uniquely ornamented calcite disks called coccoliths.
-Individual coccoliths are abundant in marine sediments although complete coccospheres are more unusual.
+Individual coccoliths are abundant in marine sediments, although complete coccospheres are more unusual.
 In the case of G. huxleyi, not only the shell, but also the soft part of the organism may be recorded in sediments.
 It produces a group of chemical compounds that are very resistant to decomposition.
 These chemical compounds, known as alkenones, can be found in marine sediments long after other soft parts of the organisms have decomposed.
 Alkenones are most commonly used by earth scientists as a means to estimate past sea surface temperatures.

+Nomenclature

-Name: The names Emiliania huxleyi and Gephyrocapsa huxleyi are both valid under the International Code of Nomenclature, use of G. huxleyi has increased but is not followed by all workers (see e.g. Nannotax website).
+The names Emiliania huxleyi and Gephyrocapsa huxleyi are both valid under the International Code of Nomenclature.
+Use of G. huxleyi has increased but is not followed by all workers (see e.g. Nannotax website).